nakardo/gb-opcodes/README.md

 ## Usage

-`$ npm start`
+`$ npm run gb-opcodes`

-Program output is on the [opcodes.json](https://github.com/dmacosta/gb-opcodes/blob/master/opcodes.json) file included on this repo.
+Program output is also available on the [opcodes.json](https://github.com/dmacosta/gb-opcodes/blob/master/opcodes.json) file included on this repo.

 ## References